MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to include the Non-Publishing Standard Glyph in the candidate list when Publishing Standard Glyph for the word exists.

-- If you enable this policy setting, Non-Publishing Standard Glyph is not included in the candidate list when Publishing Standard Glyph for the word exists.
+- If you enable this policy setting, Non-Publishing Standard Glyph isn't included in the candidate list when Publishing Standard Glyph for the word exists.

-- If you disable or do not configure this policy setting, both Publishing Standard Glyph and Non-Publishing Standard Glyph are included in the candidate list.
+- If you disable or don't configure this policy setting, both Publishing Standard Glyph and Non-Publishing Standard Glyph are included in the candidate list.

 This policy setting applies to Japanese Microsoft IME only.

 > [!NOTE]
-> Changes to this setting will not take effect until the user logs off.
+> Changes to this setting won't take effect until the user logs off.
 <!-- L_DoNotIncludeNonPublishingStandardGlyphInTheCandidateList-Description-End -->

 <!-- L_DoNotIncludeNonPublishingStandardGlyphInTheCandidateList-Editable-Begin -->